 There's been no better ambassador to the collie breed than Lassie, the beloved dog from the 1940s silver screen who saves the day again and again.
 Like Lassie, collies are elegant, mid-to-large-size, and originally bred for herding livestock in Scotland hundreds of years ago.
-Since then, however, their gentle temperament and loyal nature have made them popular family dogs and excellent therapy dogs.
+Since then, however, their gentle temperament and loyal nature have made them popular family pets and excellent therapy dogs.

-The term "collie" can refer to a whole category of herding dogs, but the American Kennel Club uses "collie" to describe this specific breed.
 There are two main varieties of collies: The rough collie has a long, sweeping coat (like Lassie), and the smooth collie has a much shorter coat.

 Collies are a mid-to-large-sized breed known for their long, slender, wedge-shaped faces and abundant fur.
 They look just as natural trotting gracefully down the sidewalk as they do running through the heather.
 Male collies are a bit larger, weighing 60–75 pounds and measuring 24–26 inches at the shoulder, while female collies tend to weigh 50–65 pounds and are typically 22–24 inches tall.

 Collies have bright but dark almond-shaped eyes.
 When alert, their ears perk up and tilt forward, giving them an inquisitive look that showcases their intelligence.